Visible Lagrangians for Hitchin Systems and Pillowcase Covers: Hitchin systems

-\textbf{Visible Lagrangians over the singular locus of the Hitchin base:}\\ Other examples of visible Lagrangians were considered in \cite{FGOP}.
+\textit{Visible Lagrangians over the singular locus of the Hitchin base:} Other examples of visible Lagrangians were considered in~\cite{FGOP}.
 Here $\calB'^\reg \subset \calB_{\GL(n,\CC)}$ is the locus of spectral curves with the maximal number of $n(n-1)(g-1)$ nodes as their only singularities and $\calB'=\overline{\calB'^\reg}$.
-In particular, these Lagrangians are completely contained in the singular locus of the Hitchin map and hence Theorem~\ref{theo:visible_Lagr} and \ref{theo:FM} do not apply.
-The compactified Jacobians over $\calB'^\reg$ contain subvarieties isomorphic to $(\PP^1)^{n(n-1)(g-1)}$, which can be interpreted as parameters for Hecke modifications of the Higgs bundles at the node by \cite{Horn1}.
-Applying these Hecke modifications to the Hitchin section yields a visible Lagrangian over $\calB'$.
-Interestingly, in this work the authors considered Arinkin's Fourier-Mukai transform for compactified Jacobians and found that the support of the fiberwise Fourier-Mukai transform is supported on a hyperholomorphic subvariety - the so-called Nara\-sim\-han-Ramanan BBB-brane.
-In the subsequent work \cite{FHHO}, together with the first author this construction will be generalized to visible Lagrangians $\calL \to \calB'$ over the closure of the locus of spectral curves with any number of nodes as their only singularities.\\
+In particular, these Lagrangians are completely contained in the singular locus of the Hitchin map and hence Theorems~\ref{theo:visible_Lagr} and~\ref{theo:FM} do not apply.
+The compactified Jacobians over $\calB'^\reg$ contain subvarieties isomorphic to \smash{$\bigl(\PP^1\bigr)^{n(n-1)(g-1)}$}, which can be interpreted as parameters for Hecke modifications of the Higgs bundles at the node by~\cite{Horn1}.
+Applying these Hecke modifications to the Hitchin section yields a visible Lagrangian over~$\calB'$.
+Interestingly, in this work the authors considered Arinkin's Fourier--Mukai transform for compactified Jacobians and found that the support of the fiber-wise Fourier--Mukai transform is supported on a hyperholomorphic subvariety -- the so-called Narasimhan--Ramanan BBB-brane.
+In the subsequent work~\cite{FHHO}, together with the first author this construction will be generalized to visible Lagrangians $\calL \to \calB'$ over the closure of the locus of spectral curves with any number of nodes as their only singularities.

-\textbf{Lagrangians that are not visible:} The upward flow of a very stable Higgs bundle considered in \cite{HauselHitchin, PaulyPeon} defines a complex Lagrangian that is supported over the whole Hitchin base and hence is not visible.
+\textit{Lagrangians that are not visible:} The upward flow of a very stable Higgs bundle considered in~\cite{HauselHitchin, PaulyPeon} defines a complex Lagrangian that is supported over the whole Hitchin base and hence is not visible.